CHN-beta/ovito/doc/manual/advanced_topics/aspherical_particles.rst

 when importing the dump file.

-Similarly, the ``shapex``, ``shapey``, and ``shapez`` columns need to be mapped to the properties ``Aspherical Shape.X``, ``Aspherical Shape.Y``, and ``Aspherical Shape.Z`` in OVITO.
+Similarly, the ``shapex``, ``shapey``, and ``shapez`` columns need to be mapped to the properties ``Aspherical Shape.X``, ``Aspherical Shape.Y``, and ``Aspherical Shape.Z`` in OVITO if you are using one of the particle shapes described below where they play a role.
 Typically, you have to set up the mapping by hand in the :guilabel:`Edit column mapping` dialog, which is accessible from the :ref:`file import panel <scene_objects.file_source>` after opening the dump or xyz file.

 .. _howto.aspherical_particles.spheres: